williamzhangNU/VAGEN/docs/envs/create-env.md

 This guide explains how to create new environments for VAGEN using **Blackjack** as an example.
 Understanding the BaseEnv interface is key to building effective LLM training environments.

+> For the specific rules of Blackjack, please refer to [Blackjack Rules](https://en.wikipedia.org/wiki/Blackjack).
+> For the gym-formated Blackjack details, please refer to [Blackjack-v0](https://gymnasium.farama.org/environments/toy_text/blackjack/).

 ## Directory Structure

 ```